cloudposse/docs/content/faq/how-cloudfare-access-integration-work.md

 ## Question

-How does Cloudflare Access/Argo integration work?
+How does Cloudflare Access/Argo integration work with Kubernetes Ingress?

 ## Answer